Winter 2021 Series Begins February 17!

 We want to make this event accessible to as many people as possible, and recognize the difficult position many families find themselves in these days.

-We’re offering 8 live, interactive 75-minute long masterclasses, the bundle of bonus PDFs, webinars, and resources, and participation in a private Facebook group for a special Early Bird rate of $39.
-(After November 17, the cost will be $49).
+We’re offering 8 live, interactive 75-minute long masterclasses, the bundle of bonus PDFs, webinars, and resources, and participation in a private Facebook group for a one-time low price of $39.
+(Note: this is early bird pricing, which is good through February 17.)

 Click below to register